 Engineered wood flooring has the same construction as laminate flooring, which means it will not be affected by humidity.
 You can put it in any room – even below-grade basements.
 It should not be used in laundry rooms and bathrooms in case of spills or minor flooding.
 This floor type comes as a nail-down, glue-down, or floating floor system with snap-together edges.
 A floating floor would be the easiest type of this floor to install.

 Ceramic tile can be installed in any room and is a practical choice because it is waterproof.
-It can feel cold on and hard on feet though, so it is not the best for kids’ playrooms or bedrooms.
+It can feel cold on and hard on the feet though, so it is not the best for kids’ playrooms or bedrooms.
 Ceramic tile should be installed on a subfloor that is covered with a cement-based tile backer board.
 Setting ceramic floor flawlessly requires the skill set of an experienced DIYer.
 Notching tile around obstacles is challenging and laying out the design can be difficult.
 Planning and following instructions exactly are needed to ensure this installation is done correctly.